GoodGameRuler/safetyculture-takehome/README.md

 Testing was a large part of developing this solution.
 I planned to test alongside developing the brute force solution, and extend this to any other solutions developed, as a means of Test Driven Development.
 This was the first time I had encountered Table Driven Tests, and while quite difficult to wrap my head around at first, I got well acquainted.

 ## My Experience
-Following learning Zig, Go seemed quite like a distant sibling.
+Following learning Zig, Go seemed quite like a distant cousin.
 The experience was quite enjoyable.
 I enjoy Go's simple and easy to use declarative structure.

 I am grateful to have a reason to learn go.
 I would love to follow through and spend some more time learning Go.
 Particularly I would love to learn about using go to do following
 - Creating an HTTP Server